KNOW Workplace Cancer

 For further international information on workplace carcinogens including solar UVR, diesel engine exhaust, silica dust and asbestos please visit the Institution of Occupational Safety and Health's No Time to Lose web-page.

-A recent Australian study in 2014 estimated that 3.6 million (40.3%) current Australian workers could be exposed to one or more cancer causing agents in their workplace.1
+A study conducted in 2014 estimated that 3.6 million (40.3%) current Australian workers could be exposed to one or more cancer causing agents in their workplace.1

 A survey of the Australian working population revealed that the most common carcinogenic exposures in the workplace were: